 Sometimes it may seem that our prayers, our words to God, are too little of a response.
 But when we’re dealing with situations beyond our control, prayer is the best response.
 Through prayer, we humble ourselves and acknowledge the only One who can make a real difference.
 In Exodus 17, we see Moses acknowledge God’s authority when he raises the staff of God.
 As long as his arms are raised, the Israelites command the battle against the Amalekites.
 But when Moses grows weary and lowers his arms, dropping the staff, the Amalekites “gained the advantage” (Exodus 17:8-13).
 Our brothers and sisters are in a battle for their lives, the future of their families and their faith–and God is calling us to lift up His staff on their behalf.

 - Clothing labels.
 These days, our clothes come from places all over the world.
-This year, as you sort and fold laundry, look at the label to see where the item was made.
-Is it a country on the List?
+Take a minute to look at the labels in your clothing to see where it was made.
+Is it a country on the World Watch List?
 If so, visit the Open Doors website to learn about the country and how you can pray specifically for believers there.

 - News headlines.
 Whether you’re watching the news on TV, listening to Flash Briefings from Alexa, or checking out your favorite news site on your phone, each time you hear about a crisis, pray with Christians in that country.
 They are there, and they need our prayers.
 We know from our work that when disaster (natural or manmade) strikes, Christians are usually some of the first ones marginalized and affected.